|Hello World! Computer Programming for Kids and Other Beginners|

 Author: Warren and Carter Sande

-Pros: A motivating and well thought out approach, using free resources
+A motivating and well thought out approach, using Python and other free resources.

 Computer programming is a skill that all children should have the opportunity to learn.
 Indeed a couple of decades back I assumed that by now it would be on an equivalent footing with reading and writing on the school curriculum.
 Sadly my prediction hasn't materialised so I'm very pleased to discover this new book written by a father and son team to help make up for a very real deficiency in the educational system.